 Both your sales organizational structure or channel program and individual ownership/reward must be structured in a way that supports engagement with the right target customers in the best way to sell effectively.
 Sales process is absolutely necessary, but make sure it does not get in the way of your sales people doing their job, and make sure the comp plans are rewarding the right behavior.

-Most of these software sales points may seem obvious… but without explicitly prioritizing these six areas it is easy to get defocused and not recognize the wasted effort that results.
+Many of these software sales points may seem straightforward… but without explicitly prioritizing these six areas it is easy to get defocused and not recognize the wasted effort that results.